-Provision Code Description Company's Compliance or Explanation 2.4 The Board and Board Committees are of an appropriate size, and comprise Directors who as a group provide the appropriate balance and mix of skills, knowledge, experience, and other aspects of diversity such as a part of skills.
-The NC is responsible for examining the size and composition of the Board and Board Committees.
+Provision Code Description Company's Compliance or Explanation 2.4 The Board and Board Committees are of an appropriate size, and comprise Directors who as a group provide the appropriate balance and mix of skills, knowledge, experience, and other aspects of diversity such The NC is responsible for examining the size and composition of the Board and Board Committees.
 Having considered the scope and nature of the Group's businesses, and the requirements of the business and the need to avoid undue disruptions from changes to the composition of the Board and Board Committees, the Board, in concurrence with the NC, believes that its current board size and the existing composition of the Board Committees effectively serve the Group.
-It provides sufficient diversity without interfering with efficient decision-making. d composition of the Board e Group's businesses, and ions from changes to the cance with the NC, believes the parmittees effectively servant decision-making. d and Board Committees. the requirements of the composition of the Board hat its current board size the Group.
-It provides groupthink and foster constructive debate.
-The Board diversity policy The Board and NC take into account, inter alia , the Directors' contributions, areas of expertise and scope of work on an annual basis in evaluating whether the Board's composition is adequate. the Directors' contribution whether the Board's compo is, areas of expertise and sition is adequate. implementing the Board diversity policy, including objectives, are disclosed in the Company's annual report.
-The Board and NC are satisfied that the current Board's size and composition are appropriate for the Group.
-The Board has the appropriate the Group.
-The Board has the appropriate mix of expertise, experience and competencies such as accounting or finance, legal, business or management experience and industry knowledge for the effective functioning of the Board. nt Board's size and compos he view that the present B. s such as accounting or fii ge for the effective functioni sition are appropriate for oard has the appropriate nance, legal, business or ing of the Board.
-The current Board composition provides a diversity of skills, experience and knowledge to the Company as follows: versity of skills, experienc e and knowledge to the Core Competencies Number of Directors Proportion of Board Accounting or finance 2 29% Business Management 7 100% Legal or corporate experience 3 43% Relevant industry knowledge or experience 2 29% Strategic planning experience 7 100% Customer based experience or knowledge 4 %09 The Company does not have a fixed Board diversity policy. sity policy.
-The Board has taken the following steps to maintain or enhance its balance and diversity: itain or enhance its balance e and diversity: The NC reviews the existing attributes and competencies of the Board at least once a year in order to determine the desired expertise or experience required to strengthen or supplement the Board; and and competencies of the expertise or experience re e Board at least once a equired to strengthen or Evaluation by the Directors at least once a year of the skill sets the other Directors possess, with a view to understanding the range of expertise which is lacking by the Board. a year of the skill sets the f expertise which is lacking other Directors possess, by the Board.
-The NC will consider the results of these exercises in its recommendation for the appointment of new directors and/or the re-appointment of incumbent directors. ises in its recommendatior umbent directors. n for the appointment of
+It provides sufficient diversity without interfering with efficient decision-making. nd composition of the Boa le Group's businesses, and ions from changes to the ince with the NC, believes ommittees effectively ser ient decision-making. rd and Board Committees. d the requirements of the composition of the Board that its current board size ve the Group.
+It provides debate.
+The Board diversity policy The Board and NC take into account, inter alia , the Directors' contributions, areas of expertise and scope of work on an annual basis in evaluating whether the Board's composition is adequate. , the Directors' contributio whether the Board's comp ins, areas of expertise and osition is adequate. progress made menting the Board , including objecti sed in the Company The Board and NC are satisfied that the current Board's size and composition are appropriate for the Group.
+The Board and the NC are also of the view that the present Board has the appropriate mix of expertise, experience and competencies such as accounting or finance, legal, business or management experience and industry knowledge for the effective functioning of the Board. nt Board's size and compo the view that the present l ss such as accounting or ge for the effective functio osition are appropriate for Board has the appropriate finance, legal, business or ning of the Board.
+The current Board composition provides a diversity of skills, experience and knowledge to the Company as follows: iversity of skills, experien ice and knowledge to the Core Competencies Number of Directors Proportion of Board Accounting or finance 2 29% Business Management 7 100% Legal or corporate experience 3 43% Relevant industry knowledge or experience 2 29% Strategic planning experience 7 100% Customer based experience or knowledge 4 60% The Company does not have a fixed Board diversity policy. rsity policy.
+The Board has taken the following steps to maintain or enhance its balance and diversity: ntain or enhance its balan ce and diversity: • The NC reviews the existing attributes and competencies of the Board at least once a year in order to determine the desired expertise or experience required to strengthen or supplement the Board; and s and competencies of tl expertise or experience he Board at least once a required to strengthen or Evaluation by the Directors at least once a year of the skill sets the other Directors possess, with a view to understanding the range of expertise which is lacking by the Board. e a year of the skill sets th of expertise which is lackin; ie other Directors possess, g by the Board.
+The NC will consider the results of these exercises in its recommendation for the appointment of new directors and/or the re-appointment of incumbent directors. cises in its recommendatio umbent directors. on for the appointment of